vgp1003/Bushmeat_Barcoading/README.md

 ## Methods

-1) Downloaded Eaton et al.'s 173 COX1 gene sequences from NCBI along with NCBI refrence COX1 genes for the various species in the paper.
+1) Downloaded FASTAs for Eaton et al.'s 173 COX1 gene sequences from NCBI along with NCBI refrence COX1 genes for the various species in the paper.

-2) Alignment and phylogenetic reconstructions were performed on CLUSTALW using the function "build" of ETE3 v3.1.1.
-Alignment files were then visualized with the online MAFFT Viewer tool.
+2) Alignment and phylogenetic reconstructions were performed using the function "build" of ETE3 v3.1.1 CLUSTALW as implemented on the GenomeNet (https://www.genome.jp/tools/ete/).
+CLUSTALW was selected for consistancy with Eaton et al.'s alignment procedure.
+Alignment files were then visualized with Jalview (Fig. 3,4,5).

-3) ML tree was inferred using RAxML v8.1.20 ran with model GTRGAMMA and default parameters.
+3) ML trees were inferred using RAxML v8.1.20 ran with model GTRGAMMA and default parameters.
 Branch supports were computed out of 100 bootstrapped trees.
+This was different from Eaton et al. whose ML trees were inferred using RAxML 7.0.4 ran with model GTRGAMMA and node support out of 100 rapid bootstrap replicates.

 ## Results

+CLUSTALW Alignment

+RAxML Trees

 ## References